-The Historical Society of Princeton’s bi-annual Preservation Awards recognize completed work on significant buildings and/or historic landscapes in Princeton Borough and Township or visible from Princeton’s borders.
+The Historical Society of Princeton’s Preservation Awards recognize completed work on significant buildings and/or historic landscapes in Princeton Borough and Township or visible from Princeton’s borders.
 The awards are intended to acknowledge property owners who have exerted extraordinary effort on preservation projects.

 Award categories include:

 - Restoration: returning a property to its documented historic appearance using appropriate materials and maintaining character-defining features.

 - Rehabilitation: repairing a property, while adapting it for modern use, and respecting its proportions, setting, materials, and character-defining features.

 - Compatible additions: new construction complementing and subsidiary to the historic property.
 Such additions need not be in the same style as the original property, but should respond sympathetically to its proportions, height and massing.

 - In-fill construction: new construction harmonious with and respecting the character and scale of neighboring properties.